tobiasbriones/blog/swe/dev/java/design/core/removing-cyclic-dependencies--_--java-vs-go-2023-05-28/index.md

 In this case, you can see how graphs are ubiquitous, making them an essential component of your abstract memory to visualize such phenomena.

+This also happens in mathematics.
+If you're proving a statement $$p$$, the proof can be really tough and reviewed by many experts.
+In the middle of the "proof," you unconsciously may *assume* $$p$$, so your "proof" is invalid because the situation was too hard to see (like big software can be), and you committed a **circular reasoning fallacy**.

 Finally, I was reading
 [Cyclic Dependency - an overview | ScienceDirect Topics](https://www.sciencedirect.com/topics/computer-science/cyclic-dependency)
 which provides great insights as well related to these designs.